 There is a wide number of drugs available for treating epilepsy in children, and advances in the past years have made a difference.
-In fact, nine new medications have become available in the last decade, says William R. Turk, MD, chief of the Neurology Division at the Nemours Children's Clinic in Jacksonville, Florida.
+In fact, nine new medications have become available in the last decade.

 Only some of the 20 or so medications used to treat seizures have been approved by the FDA for use in children.
 Legally, your doctor may prescribe any of the drugs.
 Still, it's important to be cautious in trying new adult epilepsy drugs in children until there's good evidence that they are safe in younger, small bodies.
 Discuss your child's options carefully with the doctor.

 Types of Epilepsy Drugs

 Common drugs for partial or tonic-clonic seizures include carbamazepine (Carbatrol or Tegretol), phenytoin (Dilantin), and valproate, valproic acid (Depakene, Depakote).
 Side effects can include stomach problems or tiredness, and in the case of Dilantin, excess hair growth.
 For absence seizures, medications include Depakote or Depakene and ethosuximide (Zarontin).